 Regarded also for his dynamic acting, his broad repertoire encompasses all periods of music – from Monteverdi and Mozart to Britten, Tippett and Puts.
 Equally comfortable as Strauss’ Baron Ochs, Mozart’s Sarastro and Commendatore, Verdi’s Grand Inquisitor and Sparafucile, Offenbach’s Four Villains or Puccini’s Scarpia, he has participated in Ring Cycles in New York, Los Angeles, San Francisco, Strasbourg, Cologne, Tokyo, Buenos Aires, Seattle, Melbourne and Adelaide, most notably as Hagen.
 He has additionally performed Hunding in concert for the Hong Kong, Atlanta, Stuttgart and Melbourne Symphony Orchestras.

-2021/2022 engagements include Die Walküre (Singapore), Salome (Victorian Opera), Fidelio (Dublin) and Bluebeard’s Castle, Aida and Lohengrin (Opera Australia); in 2023, he makes his début as Wotan/The Wanderer in OA’s new production of Der Ring des Nibelungen.
+2021/2022 engagements include Die Walküre (Singapore), Salome (Victorian Opera), Fidelio (Dublin) and Bluebeard’s Castle, Aida and Lohengrin (Opera Australia); in 2023, he makes his role début as Wotan/The Wanderer in OA’s new production of Der Ring des Nibelungen.